OUR PARISH MODEL

-In 2018, The Sacred Grace East Colfax will begin near the Anschutz Medical Campus in North Aurora.
-We have leaders who are committed to the renewal of this culturally diverse and dynamic neighborhood.
+In 2018, The Sacred Grace East Colfax began cultivating the patient work of planting a parish church on East Colfax in North Aurora.
+We are establishing the rhythms of prayer, service, and hospitality and committed to the renewal of this culturally diverse and dynamic neighborhood.

 We are family of churches following the way of Jesus joining God in the renewal of our lives and our city.